 Dog-friendly Baseball Game in Pittsburgh

-Tickets are $30 each for one person, one dog and sell out fast.
+Tickets are $30 each for one person, and one dog and sell out fast.
 (No surprise to canine fans, or fans with canines.)

 Dog-friendly Adventure Farm in Ontario